Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 $$v^{k+1} =v^{k}- \alpha M(v^{k}-\tilde v^{k+1}).$$
 ***

-Convergence Conditions
-: For the matrices $Q$ and $M$ above, there is a positive definite matrix $H$ such that
+Convergence Conditions: For the matrices $Q$ and $M$ above, there is a positive definite matrix $H$ such that
 $$HM = Q. \tag{2.20a}$$
 Moreover, the matrix
 $$G = Q^T + Q − \alpha M^T H M \tag{2.20b}$$